mklickman/rails-boilerplate/README.md

 - Ruby v1.9.3-p194
 - [Bunlder](http://gembundler.com)
 - [ImageMagick](https://github.com/thoughtbot/paperclip#image-processor) (required for PaperClip to work)
+- Local PostgreSQL server
+    - [great setup how-to on Stack Overflow](http://stackoverflow.com/a/2277470/1179583) if you're new to this

 ##Installation

-From terminal:
+1. From terminal:

         git clone git@github.com:mklickman/rails-boilerplate.git
         cd rails-bp
         bundle install
         bundle exec compass init rails
         rails generate ie_conditional_tag:install

+2. Create your local database

+    - By default, the app will be looking for "rails-bp_*" (where "*" is your environment).
+Edit your database.yml file if you want to use different db names.
+    - I recommend using [Navicat](http://www.navicat.com) for managing your databases (free version [here](http://download.cnet.com/Navicat-Lite-Free-Multiple-Database-GUI/3000-10254_4-11748973.html))

+3. Party like it's 1999

-Also, your app name will be set to "RailsBp", so you'll have to change any instance of 'RailsBp' to whatever you want your app to be called.
-Quit whining, I'll write a script for that soon enough.
+*NOTE: your app name will be set to "RailsBp", so you'll have to change any instance of 'RailsBp' to whatever you want your app to be called (in application.rb, for example).
+Quit whining, I'll write a script for that soon enough.*

 ##Still To Do
 - Add staging environment